nusco/narjillos/backlog.md

     More realistic behavior of body to avoid body shapes that "exploit" the current naive physics.

 + Fix "tail wiggles dog" effect
+  if it's still there - I'm not sure

 + Rotation inertia
   but check comments in physics engine - it may break previous assumptions